Ishushan02/Transformer-Implementation/README.md

 - Just to test how the Model works, execute language_model.py to test a Bigram Model, it's inefficient but it's just to show up the sample of it's working.

 - Transformer Chunks are just simple mathematical operations which is showing how do we create the building block of Attention Model(Attention Unit) based on averaging the previous data.

+- To Execute the Complete Transformer Model for test purpose on the embeddings numbered from 1 -> 63 execute transformer.py

+- To Test it on pretrained Embedding exxecute training_using_BERT.py